-We use receptive language skills to participate in conversations, learn in school, follow directions, and understand stories.
-Our receptive language skills depend highly on our listening skills, language processing abilities, vocabulary, and working memory.
+We use receptive language skills to take part in conversations, learn in school, follow directions, and understand stories.
+Our receptive language skills depend on our listening skills, language processing abilities, vocabulary, and working memory.

-Pragmatics skills are social language skills or social use of language.
-This includes turn taking skills, topic maintenance in conversations, body language such as eye contact, and much more.
+Pragmatics skills are social language skills and include turn-taking skills, topic maintenance in conversations, body language such as eye contact, and much more.

-Our reading and writing skills are built upon our vocabulary, learned grammar structures, story grammar/narrative structure and phonological awareness skills.
+Reading and writing skills are built upon vocabulary, learned grammar structures, story grammar/narrative structure, and phonological awareness skills.

-Phonological awareness is the realization that words are made up of sounds.
-Some examples of phonological awareness skills include rhyming, breaking words into syllables, and identifying the first, middle, or final sounds in words.
+Phonological awareness is the realization that sounds make up words.
+Some examples of phonological awareness skills are rhyming, breaking words into syllables, and identifying the first, middle, or final sounds in words.